 There are trained professionals on-campus and off-campus who can explain criminal proceedings and support students and employees through the process.
 As part of the Intake Meeting with a member of the Title IX Office, students and employees will be given the opportunity to speak with a Law Enforcement Advocate.
-The Office of Public Safety and/or the PC/Day One Advocate will assist anyone wishing to file a criminal complaint.
+The Office of Public Safety will assist anyone wishing to file a criminal complaint.
 Students and employees do not need to file a criminal complaint in order to file a formal complaint of harassment or discrimination with the College, and the College may find an accused person responsible for violating this Policy regardless of the status or outcome of criminal proceedings, if any.